Legal Insurance

 Living will

 Unlike other types of wills, living wills don’t specify what happens to your assets after you die, but rather what happens to you in the time leading up to your death.
-They provide a place to outline how you’d like to be taken care of medically, should you become incapacitated or unable to make those decisions yourself.
+A living will provides a place to outline how you’d like to be taken care of medically, should you become incapacitated or unable to make those decisions yourself.

 Typically, living wills specify which medical treatments you’re willing or unwilling to undergo, and name a healthcare proxy or a healthcare power of attorney to make medical decisions for you.
 This is also where you can include a DNR (do not resuscitate) order if you wish.

-Because living wills aren’t concerned with asset distribution, it’s perfectly legal to create an additional will — usually a simple will — to determine how your property is handled after your death.
-This ensures all of your bases are covered.
+Because living wills aren’t concerned with asset distribution, it’s perfectly legal to create an additional will as part of your estate plan— usually a simple will — to determine how your property is handled after your death.
+Having multiple wills like this ensures all of your bases are covered.

 Other types of wills